rustle-fu/container-jul27/container-nicf-notes.md

 You can also supply a YAML file to a chart to provide values such as DB names.

 `spec.template.spec.

+When we use a chart (installing nginx-ingress, Operators) it is good practice to keep it in a namespace just for it.

 ### Kubernetes Rolling Updates